In this article, you’ll learn the answers to:

 What is a Ferrari Certified Pre-Owned Car?

 Want to know what a Ferrari Approved is?
-It’s a Ferrari pre-owned certification program that the Italian sports car manufacturer created in order to give buyers peace of mind when it comes to buying a used vehicle that has been registered within the past 14 years.
+It’s a certified pre-owned Ferrari certification program that the Italian sports car manufacturer created in order to give buyers peace of mind when it comes to buying a used vehicle that has been registered within the past 14 years.

 How Does a Car Become Ferrari Certified Pre-Owned